 Moveworks Product Rate Limits (Chat Integrations, APIs, etc.)

-Rate limits are used used to control the rate of requests sent or received to underlying chat platforms.
+Rate limits are used to control the rate of requests sent or received to underlying chat platforms.
 Moveworks self-imposes rate limits on its resources to ensure that the Moveworks platform does not send an unreasonable amount of requests to 3rd party platforms.

 Note: In many cases, first time requests are typically slower that the published Rate Limits below, since the Moveworks bot needs to create a unique conversation thread with each user.
 Any subsequent messages or campaigns will be closer to the published RPM below.